RedPitaya/RedPitaya/doc/developerGuide/fpga.rst

 ModelSim as provided for free from Altera is used to run simulations.
 Scripts expect the default install location.
-On Ubuntu the inslall process fails to create an appropriate path to executable files, so this path must be created:
+On Ubuntu the install process fails to create an appropriate path to executable files, so this path must be created:

 .. code-block:: shell-session